infojunkie/blog/_posts/2024-10-01-music-grimoire-progress-report.md

 {% include image.html url="/assets/JazzBasieA.jpg" width="100%" description="The same pattern as interpreted by <code>musicxml-grooves</code> (without post-editing).
 This version is more readable than the above because the converter tries hard to quantize the notes to a grid that includes triplets." %}

 ## MusicXML to MuseScore
-[MuseScore](https://musescore.org) is one of the few serious open source music writing software ([LilyPond](https://lilypond.org) is another), but it suffers from incomplete MusicXML import/export.
+[MuseScore](https://musescore.org) is one of the few serious open source music writing software, but it suffers from incomplete MusicXML import/export.
 I've recently started work on [`musicxml-mscx`, a new library to perform more robust MusicXML conversion to and from the native MuseScore format](https://github.com/infojunkie/musicxml-mscx).

 {% include image.html url="/assets/tutorial-apres-un-reve.finale.jpg" width="100%" description="The original score, converted to MusicXML by Finale." %}